About Us

 Why we're doing it

 The Humane Training Alliance is seeking to provide consistency in an unregulated field.
-Modern science and the American Board of Veterinary Behaviorists support the use of positive reinforcement and fear free training techniques.
-Yet there are still many trainers using force, fear, and pain to train dogs every day.
-Owners trust that the trainers they hire are using proper techniques to help their animals, but the harmful tactics used can create additional behavior issues, increase fear, and strain your relationship with your dog.
+Modern science and the American College of Veterinary Behaviorists supports the use of positive reinforcement and fear free training techniques.
+Yet there are still many trainers using force, fear, and pain to train dogs and other animals every day.
+Owners trust that a trainer they hire will use appropriate techniques to help their animals, but the harmful tactics often used can create additional behavior issues, increase fear, and strain the relationship between guardians and their companion animals.

-We have created a state-wide database that will list trainers who only use science based, positive reinforcement training techniques.
-Each trainer’s credentials and experience will be verified by our team of volunteers who hold certifications in dog training as well.
+We have created a state-wide database for Michigan that will list trainers who only use science based, positive reinforcement training techniques.
+Each trainer’s credentials and ethics will be verified by our volunteer team.

-When “dog training near me” is typed into a search bar, there are often harmful, outdated, and uncertified “trainers” claiming to be able to help your dog.
-Even some certified trainers will recommend using pain and disproven dominance theory tactics on your dog.
-This project is here to provide a service for the public in helping dog parents find reputable, safe dog training options.
+When “dog training near me” is typed into a search bar, many uncertified trainers who use outdated methods will appear in the search results.
+Unfortunately, old-school trainers are still more abundant than certified trainers.
+Even some certified trainers are not adequately educated, and may recommend using pain and fear tactics on your dog when they aren’t getting desired results.
+The HTA is here to provide a service for the public in helping pet parents find reputable, safe training options.

-We all just want what is best for our dogs.
+We all just want what is best for our beloved companions.
 Allow us to help take the difficulty and confusion out of finding a trainer so you can get the help you need.

 Volunteer

-Are you passionate about animal welfare and training?
-Do you believe in positive reinforcement methods?
-If so, we invite you to join our team of volunteers at Humane Training Alliance.
+Are you passionate about animal welfare and positive reinforcement training?
+If so, we invite you to help spread the word about the Humane Training Alliance!